ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/faveo-helpdesk-k8s.md

 ```
 Copy those values and save it somewhere on you machine to be used later.

 Now, create a file named configmap.yaml.
-Add the following lines and place all the content of .env you copied previously under ".env: |" section.
+Add the following lines and place all the content of .env you copied previously under ".env

 We need to add the details of redis cluster, space keys like the below.